 Accreditation to certify to the GSTC Criteria is designed to be applicable to all schemes certifying tourism enterprises for their sustainability management and performance.
-Relevant certification schemes and the bodies that run them vary from sizeable international operations or national schemes, some with support from government agencies to small schemes covering local areas or particular types of a tourism product.
+Relevant certification schemes and the bodies that run them vary from sizable international operations or national schemes, some with support from government agencies, to small schemes covering local areas or particular types of tourism products.

-The GSTC intends to build a long-term relationship with all Certification Bodies and certification schemes.
+The Global Sustainable Tourism Council (GSTC) intends to build a long-term relationship with all certification bodies (CBs) and certification schemes (CSs).
 An aim of the GSTC is to continually increase the percentage of schemes that are accredited to certify to the GSTC Criteria.

-Certification Bodies (CBs) may become accredited to certify either with the GSTC Criteria or utilize a standard they own IF that standard gains and maintains the "GSTC-Recognized" status for its compliance to the GSTC Criteria.
+CBs may become accredited to certify either with the GSTC Criteria or utilize a standard they own if that standard gains and maintains the "GSTC-Recognized" status for its compliance with the GSTC Criteria.

-The GSTC The GSTC recognizes the equivalence of a Certification Body's standard against Recognition Program gram the GSTC Criteria (Hotel/Accommodation, Tour Operator or Destination).
+GSTC Recognition The GSTC recognizes the equivalence of a CB's standard against the GSTC Program Criteria (Hotel/Accommodation, Tour Operator or Destination).
 See the GSTC-Recognized Manual.
-Please refer to the GSTC Recognized-Manual for further details.
-"GSTC-Recognized Manual" The GSTC Accreditation of a Certification Body that either uses the GSTC-Recognized Accreditation Standards OR certifies directly against the GSTC Criteria.
-Program
+Please refer to the GSTC Recognized-Manual for further details. " GSTC-Recognized Manual " GSTC Accreditation Accreditation of a CB that either uses the GSTC-Recognized Standards OR Program certifies directly against the GSTC Criteria.

-Not all certification schemes cover all aspects of sustainability: economic, social, cultural and environmental.
+Not all CSs cover all aspects of sustainability: economic, social, cultural and environmental.
 For example, a number are solely covering environmental matters and may grant the use of an eco-label.
 These schemes would only be eligible to become accredited after they revise their standard to comply with the GSTC Criteria and gain "GSTC-Recognized" status for their standard.

-The diagram below provides a graphical depiction of the option for gaining accreditation to either certify directly to the GSTC Criteria or to the GSTC-Recognized Standard which is to say a standard that is equivalent to the GSTC Criteria.
-The Certification Body may request the scope of their accreditation to include certification to both the GSTC Criteria plus one or more GSTC-Recognized Standards.
+The diagram below provides a graphical depiction of the option for gaining accreditation to either certify directly to the GSTC Criteria or to the GSTC-Recognized Standard, which is to say, a standard that is equivalent to the GSTC Criteria.
+The CB may request the scope of their accreditation to include certification to both the GSTC Criteria plus one or more GSTC-Recognized Standards.

-Additionally, "certification schemes" that commit to subcontracting the certification/audit process to the GSTC-Accredited CBs shall enter into the GSTC Licensing Agreement to formally engage in the GSTC market access activities.
+Additionally, CSs that commit to subcontracting the certification/audit process to the GSTC-Accredited CBs shall enter into the GSTC Licensing Agreement to formally engage in the GSTC market access activities.